HussainAther/philosophy/causality/contextualemergence.md

 This construction implies that the mental dynamics and the neural dynamics, related to each other by a so-called intertwiner, are topologically equivalent.
-Instead of some mutually exclusive duality of the mental and the neural, we have a monistic idea that they are part of one and the same concept, albeit related to one another in a signficiant way.
+Instead of some mutually exclusive duality of the mental and the neural, we have a monistic idea that they are part of one and the same concept, albeit related to one another in a significant way.
 We can describe it using dual-aspect monism using symmetry breakdown conceptually prior to the opposite of generalization.
 When symmetries between entities restore themselves, we osberve the similarities brought upon by the symmetries and generate equivalence classes of increasing size that can describe contextually emergent phenomena.
 Given properly defined mental states, the neural dynamics gives rise to a mental dynamics that is